 Site and Domain Migration Comparison

-If your website is already up and running, but you want to switch hosting providers, ensure sure the company you choose offers site migration services.
-If you don’t know how to deal with all of the SEO and technical concerns with manually shifting data, it is a requirement.
+If your website is already up and running and you want to switch hosting providers, look for a web hosting company that offers site migration services.
+For a non-technical person who does not know how to transfer data, it is a requirement.

-Hostinger offers a fixed fee for non-WordPress sites and domain migration.
+Hostinger offers a free hosting migration service with WordPress, non-WordPress sites, and domain migration.
 Meanwhile, HostGator provides completely free site and domain migration.
-The offer includes all website files, scripts, databases, and one domain.
+They offer shifting of everything including all website files, scripts, databases, and one domain.